sgennarelli13/GRC-Lab/README.md

 ## Objective

 The GRC Risk Management Simulation lab is about identifying cyber risks and the controls used to mitigate them.
-The primary objective was to develop a risk register for a fictional healthcare organization and then identify the necessary controls for each register item.
+The primary objective was to develop a risk register for a major healthcare organization, and then identify the necessary controls for each register item.
 In addition, the Risk Managament plan was to be translated into a slideshow presentation for upper management with the goal of obtaining corporate buy-in.
 This lab uses real-world tools to deepen understanding of risk assessment and communication concepts.

 ### Skills Learned